MontiCore/EmbeddedMontiArc/README.md

 ### CMake
 CMake and Make are required to compile the generated projects.

-Usage: Navigate to your build directory and run `cmake $srcPath`, where srcPath is the path to the generated project to be compiled.
+Usage: Navigate to your build directory and run `cmake $srcPath`, where `$srcPath` is the path to the generated project to be compiled.
 Next run `make`

 ### Cpp
 Armadillo version 8 or higher.